 Having a professional attitude to your writing means, essentially, taking it seriously.
 Valuing what you do, and doing it well.

 Generally, behaving professionally also means making attempts to get your work published – whether that’s online, on paper, paid or unpaid.

-If you’re a freelancer (even if that’s on a very part-time basis), professionalism means sticking to agreed deadlines, communicating well with clients, setting high standards for yourself – and meeting them.
+If you’re a freelance writer (even if you work around a day job), professionalism means sticking to agreed deadlines, communicating well with clients, setting high standards for yourself – and meeting them.

 If you write fiction, professionalism means following submission guidelines carefully, presenting your best work, and respecting other people’s time.

 Even if you’re not yet making any money from your writing, it still pays to behave professionally.
 Other writers – and associated gatekeepers, like agents and editors – will take you much more seriously.

 Look for places to submit your work – perhaps guest posts to blogs, or short stories to competitions.
 Follow the guidelines carefully, and remember that agents/editors are typically swamped with unsolicited manuscripts.

 That means putting serious thought into your work-in-progress, particularly when it comes to the redrafting stage.
 It means being a bit introspective about your writing process – for instance, figuring out your best time of day for writing.